Andalusia Must-see Attractions

 Cross-cultural heritage is the ingredient that adds a lot to Andalusia’s glamour.
 “Andalucia” comes from the Arabic word “Al-Andalus,” who reigned Andalucia for almost seven centuries.

 That’s why the Moorish legacy is still visible and palpable in every Andalusian corner.
-Besides the Arabs, Andalucia’s culture and history have been influenced by the Phoenicians, the Greeks, the Romans, the Vandals, Hews, and North Iberians, that settled in the area after the Reconquista.
+In addition to the Arabs, Andalucia’s culture and history have been influenced by the Phoenicians, Greeks, Romans, Vandals, Hews, and North Iberians who settled in the area after the Reconquista.

 What makes Andalusia different from the rest of Spain?